 If you have concerns about your child, take notes or video of the behavior to share with the doctor or a child skipping developmental milestones lawyer.
 Having a video of an unusual crawl or hand position, for example, can help them understand your concern better.

-How Will The Doctor Screen My Baby for Cerebral Palsy?
+How Will the Doctor Screen My Baby for Cerebral Palsy?

 If your doctor has a reason to believe your child may have cerebral palsy based on their early assessments, they will likely conduct a developmental screening or refer them to a specialist for screening.